 5. Valeo

 Valeo filters are designed to provide the highest possible quality standards of filtration and meet all their users’ needs.
-Their impressive oil filter technology blocks particles as small as 40 microns (40µm), equivalent to half the width of a human hair.
+Their impressive filtration technology traps particles as small as 40 microns (40µm), equivalent to half the width of a human hair.

 6. Blue Print

-Blue Print offers filters for petrol, diesel, and electric & hybrid cars and their aftermarket filters are designed to meet the required standards of most vehicles so that they can be easily replaced.
+Blue Print offers filters for petrol, diesel, and hybrid cars, and their aftermarket filters are designed to meet the required standards for most vehicles so that they can be easily replaced.
 Blue Print filters are made using premium-quality materials.

 7. Stark